PBS News Hour: Transfer of production, expansion to weekends and the west (2013–present)

 On July 20, 2015, the PBS NewsHour introduced an overhauled visual appearance for its weekday broadcasts, debuting a new minimalist set designed by Eric Siegel and George Allison that heavily incorporates PBS's longtime "Everyman" logo.
 The program also introduced a new graphics package by Troika Design Group and original theme music by Edd Kalehoff, which incorporates a reorchestration of the nine-note "Question and Answer" musical signature that has been featured in the program's theme since its premiere in 1975 and a musical signature originally incorporated into the Kalehoff-composed theme for the Nightly Business Report used from 2002 to 2010.
 PBS NewsHour Weekend retained its original graphics package and the theme music by David Cebert and Bernard Hoffer until August 29, 2015, when it transitioned to the same theme music and a reworked version of the graphics package used for the weekday broadcasts.

 Ifill took brief breaks from her NewsHour anchor duties in the late spring and in November 2016 (and was also absent from the program's presidential election coverage on November 8), as she had been undergoing treatment for advanced stage breast and endometrial cancer.
 After her death was announced on November 14, 2016, that evening's edition of the PBS NewsHour was dedicated to Ifill and her influence on journalism, featuring tributes from Woodruff, Sreenivasan, former colleagues and program contributors (news content was relegated to the standard news summary, which aired during the second half-hour).
 Although the program initially featured guest anchors on some editions between January and March 2017, Woodruff went on to become sole anchor.

 The Plastic Problem aired in 2018 and went on to win a Peabody Award, presented at the 2019 ceremony.

-PBS NewsHour West launched on October 14, 2019, a regional bureau affiliated with the Walter Cronkite School of Journalism and Mass Communication at Arizona State University in Phoenix.
+PBS News Hour West launched on October 14, 2019, a regional bureau affiliated with the Walter Cronkite School of Journalism and Mass Communication at Arizona State University in Phoenix.
 Anchored by Stephanie Sy, the bureau produces its own news summary with up-to-date information on events that develop after the original broadcast.
 A version of the program with this summary is shown to viewers in the Western United States and to online and East Coast viewers watching re-broadcasts.
+The program PBS News Hour West ended its operations on December 19, 2025.